Skip to Main Content

 Central Idea:

-• Making connections can develop our sense of well-being
+• Making connections can develop our sense of well-being.

 Lines of Inquiry:

-• How my interests lead me to make friends through play (connection)
+• How my interests lead me to make friends through play

-• How to be a friend (causation)
+• How to be a friend

-• How friendships make us fee (causation)
+• How friendships make us feel

 Central Idea: